dbcrossbar Guide

 Schema properties

-statement.
+named_data_types(experimental): Named data types.
+These are used to declare custom column types.
+They're analogous to a PostgresCREATE TYPEstatement, or a TypeScriptinterfaceortypestatement.
 Two types with different names but the same layout are considered to be different types (nominal typing).
-Many database drivers place restrictions on these types for now, but we hope to relax those restrictions in the future.tables
+Many database drivers place restrictions on these types for now, but we hope to relax those restrictions in the future.tables: A list of table definitions.
+For now, this must contain exactly one element.

 Table properties

-: The name of this table.
-This is normally only used when serializing to schema formats that require a table name.columns
+name: The name of this table.
+This is normally only used when serializing to schema formats that require a table name.columns: A list of columns in the table.

 Column properties

-: The type of data stored in the column.
+name: The name of the column.is_nullable: Can the column containNULLvalues?data_type: The type of data stored in the column.

 Data types